Frequently Asked Questions (FAQs)

-Question: What are the new rules from 14th October 2020?
+Question: What are the rules in the new national lockdown from 5th November 2020?

-Question: I was ‘shielding’ earlier on this year, is there any new guidance about this?
+Question: I was ‘shielding’ earlier on this year, do I need to this time (November 2020)?

-If you are ‘clinically extremely vulnerable’ to Coronavirus, this means that you might become much more unwell if you catch it.
+Answer: If you are ‘clinically extremely vulnerable’ to Coronavirus, this means that you might become much more unwell if you catch it.
 If you are in this category you will have been sent a letter from your GP or the NHS and may have been ‘shielding’ earlier this year.
-There is new (October 2020) guidance for people who are clinically extremely vulnerable here:

 Question: What is a ‘support bubble’?